 The Trail Foundation is a non-profit parks organization, whose mission is to protect, enhance, and connect the Butler Hike-and-Bike-Trail at Lady Bird Lake for the benefit of all.
+We are committed to keeping the Trail a natural, well maintained, and sustainable sanctuary.
 The Butler Trail is a 10-mile loop trail with extensions and bridges totaling a 16-mile natural urban trail system in the heart of Austin that gets more than 4.5 million visits every year.
 TTF was formed in 2003 to bridge the gap between the realistic needs of and the available resources for this trail system.
 The rapid growth of Austin has continued to push the resource gap wider, necessitating the need for a formal partnership with TTF to address the ever-increasing operations and maintenance of the space.